How to Choose the Right Frying Pan: Size, Material, and Coating

 Every cooking style benefits from different materials.
 Each type comes with advantages and cons, so let’s compare:

-- Pros: Durable, handles high heat, great for changes in temperature and can be used on induction cooktops.
+- Pros: Durable, handles high heat, great for changes in temperature, and compatible with induction cooktops.

 - Cons: Needs preheating and the use of oil to avoid food from sticking.

-- Best For: Searing rib-eye steak, sautéing vegetables, and professional kitchens.
+- Best For: Searing rib-eye steak, sautéing vegetables, and professional-style cooking.

 - Cons: Avoid metal utensils to preserve surface layers.

-- Best For: Fried eggs, omelette, pan pizza, small amount of fish fillets.
+- Best For: Fried eggs, omelettes, pan pizza, fish fillets.

-- Pros: Smooth surface, quick release of food.
+- Pros: Smooth surface, quick food release using little to no oil.

-- Cons: Not recommended to cook using high temperature.
+- Cons: Not recommended for high temperature cooking.

 - Best For: American pancakes, vegetables, lighter cooking.